 - Applies appropriate pedagogy to achieve course learning outcomes;

 - Collaborates with the production team to ensure that all course artifacts, such as media, interactives and simulations, are purposefully designed;

 - Contributes to a learning design experience that the faculty member will enjoy resulting in a course of which they are proud;

 - Participates in regular design meetings, including meeting virtually with faculty and on campus for the program and term kickoffs; and

 - If appropriate, builds courses into the LMS according to the design documents, on time and to our standards.

 - Master’s degree; preferably a doctoral degree

-- Experience creating curricula for a blended (synchronous and asynchronous content), virtual environment
+- Experience creating truly innovative curricula for a blended (synchronous and asynchronous content), virtual environment

-- Please apply if you believe you meet all or most of these qualifications!
+Please apply here for this position if you feel that you meet these qualifications!